-Alta Ski Area (Alta) recently submitted a Master Development Plan (MDP) Update to the Forest Service (FS) for their review.
+Alta Ski Area (Alta) submitted a Master Development Plan (MDP) Update to the Forest Service (FS) for their review.
 The MDP Update is a requirement of our Special Use Permit and is a dynamic and comprehensive planning tool that provides the long-range conceptual framework for the development of the ski area.

 The MDP Update: